-To request permission to use the CalRecycle logo and receive copies of image files, please contact the Office of Public Affairs (see page footer for contact information).
-To learn more general information about using CalRecycle materials, visit the department's Copyright Information page.
+To request permission to use the CalRecycle logo and receive copies of image files, please contact the Office of Public Affairs.
+For additional information about using CalRecycle materials, visit the department's Conditions of Use page.

 In general, the department allows the use of its logo when the following apply:

 - Use of the logo is intended to promote the goals of CalRecycle.

 - Use of the logo will not take CalRecycle’s messages out of context.

 - Use of the logo will not compromise or undermine the appearance and/or credibility of CalRecycle.

 - Use of the logo will not impair or favor one individual or company over another.